Fischer–Tropsch process: Ras Laffan, Qatar

 The LTFT facility Pearl GTL at Ras Laffan, Qatar, is the second largest FT plant in the world after Sasol's Secunda plant in South Africa.
 It uses cobalt catalysts at 230 °C, converting natural gas to petroleum liquids at a rate of 140000 oilbbl/d, with additional production of 120000 oilbbl of oil equivalent in natural gas liquids and ethane.

 Another plant in Ras Laffan, called Oryx GTL, has been commissioned in 2007 with a capacity of 34000 oilbbl/day.
 The plant utilizes the Sasol slurry phase distillate process, which uses a cobalt catalyst.
 Oryx GTL is a joint venture between QatarEnergy and Sasol.

 PetroSA

 PetroSA, another South African company, operates a refinery with a 36,000 barrels a day plant that completed semi-commercial demonstration in 2011, paving the way to begin commercial preparation.
 The technology can be used to convert natural gas, biomass or coal into synthetic fuels.

 Shell middle distillate synthesis

 One of the largest implementations of Fischer–Tropsch technology is in Bintulu, Malaysia.
 This Shell facility converts natural gas into low-sulfur Diesel fuels and food-grade wax.
 The scale is 12000 oilbbl/d.

 Arcadia eFuels

-Texas based Arcadia eFuels in conjunction with Sasol and Topsoe is constructing a sustainable aviation fuel plant in Vordingborg, Denmark that will use Fischer-Tropsch process to convert syngas derived from water electrolysis and carbon capture into an e-diesel fuel for aviation.
-The plant will begin production in 2028 with additional plants in development in Teesside, United Kingdom and the United States.
+Texas based Arcadia eFuels in conjunction with Sasol and Topsoe is developing a sustainable aviation fuel plant in Vordingborg, Denmark that will use Fischer-Tropsch process to convert syngas derived from water electrolysis and carbon capture into an e-diesel fuel for aviation.
+The plant is targeting production in 2028 with additional plants in development in Teesside, United Kingdom and the United States.